hiltmon/hiltmon.com/source/_posts/2013-11-09-textmate-2-basics.markdown

 There are many ways to learn about what's in a bundle.
 You could go to the **Bundle / Edit Bundles...** menu (or press `⌃⌥⌘B`) and then click on a bundle to see its contents.
 Or you could click on the gear menu (see image right) at the bottom of an opened file to see what's available.

 Or best of all, use `⌘⌃T` to bring up the bundle search dialog to find what's there.
-This is how I found the available snippets and keystrokes that I use every day.
+Type in what you think could exist or what it may be called, and chances are, there it is.
+That is how I found the available snippets and keystrokes that I use every day.

 ## Default file

 {% img right /images/tm-basics-3.jpg 250 167 %}

 `⌘N` is a programmer's friend, it creates a new file in any editor.
 In TextMate 2, the shipped default is a plain text file which really makes no sense in a programmer's editor.
-I set it to my most common format, ruby as *most of the time*, that's what I need.
+I set it to my most common format, Ruby, as *most of the time*, that's what I need.
 To set the default file type, open **Preferences...** and on the **Files** tab, set your preferred new document type.

 ## Favorites

 I find myself opening the same projects over and over again in TextMate 2.
 In TextMate 1 we had project files, but I never really used them.
-So the way I used to do it was to open a terminal, `cd` to the project folder and use the command `mate .` to open the project (and created TextExpander scripts to do this).{% img right /images/tm-basics-4.jpg 272 121 %}
+So I used to open projects by opening a terminal, `cd` to the project folder and type the command `mate .` to open the project folder (and then created TextExpander scripts to do this, see [TextExpander in Terminal](http://hiltmon.com/blog/2012/07/15/textexpander-in-terminal/)).{% img right /images/tm-basics-4.jpg 272 121 %}

 In TextMate 2, the Favorites feature works better for me.
 To set up a favorite, use the file browser in TextMate 2 to navigate to the folder *above* your projects.

 {% img right /images/tm-basics-5.jpg 271 98 %}

-Then, to create a favorite, right click on the project folder and choose "Add <folder> to Favorites".
+Then, to create a favorite, right click on the project folder and choose "Add &lt;folder&gt; to Favorites".

 {% img right /images/tm-basics-6.jpg 429 301 %}